How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Downward-Facing-Dog

-• Lower the head to the floor and raise the hips to the sky.
+• Lower your head between your arms and lift your hips towards the sky.

 8. Warrior I (Virabhadrasana I)